uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 ..

-..
-TODO

-Remember, the via "Edit" screen, an email address can be made to be the recovery email address for an account.
+Remember, a recovery email address for an account can be set using the "Edit" screen.
 Only one address may be the recovery email.

 Since the ``dittrich`` user has not confirmed his new email address yet, let's take a look at what happens when a user